YuJerryShi/memetic_thin_film_py/README.md

 # How to run this program
 This package can be used to design broadband thin-film spectral filters given a list of dispersive materials

-More instructions to come, but you can run the files from /example to see the outcome
+More instructions to come, but you can run the files from /example to see the input syntax and program output

 # How to cite this work
 The details of this algorithm is published [here in ACS Photonics]